 Sanibel Sundial.
 A project that brought Vogel and Gisselbeck to Naples.
-It ran into whatever difficulty you can think of, title, permitting, environmentalists (remember Porter Goss, mayor of Sanibel, later Congressman, later Head of the CIA?), and finally the disastrous market of the late 70’s.
+It ran into whatever difficulty you can think of, title, permitting, environmentalists (remember Porter Goss, mayor of Sanibel, later Congressman, later head of the CIA?), and finally the disastrous market of the late 70’s.
 But they made it and it is still there proudly standing on the beach.

 Christiansen Betting Parlor, No win, No place, No show.
 Bob Christiansen loved life and loved gambling.

 Gisselbeck’s Used car Lot.
 Port Royal.
 Bob Gisselbeck was in the used car business in Minneapolis.
-Yes, nobody had heard of pre-owned car in those days.
+Yes, nobody had heard of a pre-owned car in those days.
 And he lived in Port Royal where he didn’t have much love for the tennis players.
 He thought they were healthy livers who didn’t spend much while costing the club too much money on the tennis program.
 He eventually quit his membership at the Port Royal Club where he lived but kept his membership at Royal Poinciana Golf Club.

 The 19th Hole at Quail Creek Country Club.
 Another hangout and Bruce De Jaeger’s club of choice.
-Those who are old enough remember the Benson tragedy at Quail Creek.
+Those who are old enough will remember the Benson tragedy at Quail Creek.

 London.
 Duchess of Bedford House.
 Yes that is where Koz Moaveni had his summer home.
 It was a lot easier to fly to London in those days.
 There was an airline out of Naples Airport called PBA.
-You check in here in Naples, fly to Miami, connect to BA and you were in London the next morning fresh and ready to go after a good night sleep.
+You check in here in Naples, fly to Miami, connect to BA and you were in London the next morning fresh and ready to go after a good night’s sleep.

 Bakketien Paint Shop.
 Warren Dahl used to own a painting company in Minneapolis.
 He made a lot of money in the painting business.

 Dahl’s Country Music Festival.
 North Dakota.
 Warren’s country music festivals were very popular.
 He organized a couple each year.
-People would travel from all over Midwest to participate in the festivals.
+People would travel from all over the Midwest to participate in the festivals.

 St. Croix River Marina.
 Clyde Pemble owned a marina on St Croix river on the border with Wisconsin.

 Ideal Corners Bar.
 Whitefish lake.
 One more hangout.
-Gisselbeck had bought a bunch of lots at a subdivision called Whitefish Golf Estate.
+Gisselbeck had bought a bunch of lots at a subdivision called Whitefish Golf Estates.
 Bob would pay for as many drinks as you cared to drink, if you bought one of his lots.

 Notice the Hammock.